Lin, Korçë

 Lin (Lini, Лин) is a village in the former Udënisht Municipality in Korçë County, Albania.
 At the 2015 local government reform it became part of the municipality Pogradec.

 Geography

 Lin is situated on a small peninsula on Lake Ohrid, just south of the Qafë Thanë mountain pass, which is a border-crossing point between Albania and North Macedonia.
 Pogradec is roughly 22 km to the south of the village, while Struga is about 10 km north, along the lake shore.
 Radožda is the nearest settlement on the opposite side of the border.

 History

-The Lin area has been inhabited since at least the Iron Age.
+The Lin area has been inhabited since at least Prehistory.
+New archeological findings indicate Lin to date back to being 8500 years old, meaning as old as at least 6000 BC.
+This makes Lin the oldest inhabited pile dwelling settlement in Europe.
 Archaeological findings from the hilltop above the present-day village include foundation walls and mosaics of an early Christian Byzantine church, dating from the 6th century.
 The church is a Cultural Monument of Albania and is included within the possible UNESCO site of the Natural and Cultural Heritage of the Ohrid Region (Albania).